TempoHPC/scripts_laptop_MONAN/README.md

 sudo apt install cdo
 ~~~

 Some versions of packages could be different using different versions of the compiler.
 The versions above, i.e. metis version 5.1.0, are compliant with the gcc@9.4.0.
-If you have problems when installing, for example "package not found", suggesting another version, you can use the version suggested or simply do not use the version, i.e. "metis%gcc@9.4.0"
+If you have problems when installing, for example "package not found", suggesting another version, you can use the version suggested or simply do not use the version of the package, i.e. "metis%gcc@11.4.0", will select the metis version appropriate for gcc@11.4.0.

 **4. Configure the PNETCDF and NETCDF environment vars**